 Enterprise Content Management (ECM)

-What started back in the 2000s as a leading document process management theory, & got perfected into software solutions; is now coming to an end in the 2020s.
-After years of simplifying content production, storage, management, delivery for print-based communications across various industry domains the ECM Systems now stand underwhelmed by omni channel communications platforms and off course a global pandemic.
-Leading institutions like CXPA, AIIM, ACSI have announced the decline of Enterprise Content Management Systems as we know them, in the coming few years.
+What started back in the 2000s as a leading document process management theory, & got perfected into client communication software solutions; is now coming to an end in the 2020s.
+After years of simplifying content production, storage, management, and delivery for print-based communications across various industry domains the ECM Systems now stand underwhelmed by Omnichannel Communications Platforms and of course a global pandemic.
+Leading institutions like CXPA, AIIM, and ACSI have announced the decline of Enterprise Content Management Systems as we know them, in the coming few years.
 Their reason?
-The limited ability of ECMs to draw parallels between Content Management Workflows and the Customer Journeys they serve.
+The limited ability of ECMs to draw parallels between Content Management workflow and the Customer Journeys they serve.

 Why talk about Enterprise Content Management Systems then?

 More than 50% of the SME companies in lower-medium and upper-medium income countries still run on legacy 180° systems to communicate with their customers.
 Starting in 2022, in this last decade of ECM systems, organizations are bound to realize that ‘structured documents’ digitization’ is only half the Customer Experience Management that they’ve imagined it to be.

 Here are a few identifiers that can help you determine why your Customer Experience Lifecycle needs a transition from Enterprise Content Management Systems.